core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Signaling the OSCORE Group in the Informative Response ## {#sec-inf-response}

-This section describes a mechanism for the server to communicate to the client what OSCORE group to join in order to decrypt and verify the multicast notifications protected with group OSCORE.
+This section describes a mechanism for the server to communicate to the client what OSCORE group to join in order to decrypt and verify the multicast notifications protected with Group OSCORE.
 The client MAY use the information provided by the server to start the ACE joining procedure described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 This mechanism is OPTIONAL to support for the client and server.

 Additionally to what defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR labels are defined in {{informative-response-params}}.